pop-os/shell/README.md

   - [Stacking Mode](#stacking-mode): Behaviors specific to the stacking mode
   - [Auto-Tile Mode](#auto-tile-mode): Behaviors specific to the auto-tiling mode
   - [Plugins](#plugins): Details about plugins and development
-- [Developers](#developers): Guide for getting started with the development
+- [Developers](#developers): Guide for getting started with development
 ---

 ## The Proposal

 A proposal for integration of the tiling window management features from Pop Shell into GNOME is currently under development.
 It will be created as a GitLab issue on GNOME Shell for future discussion, once we have invested our time into producing a functioning prototype, and learned what does and does not work in practice.

 Ideally, the features explored in Pop Shell will be available for any environment using Mutter — far extending the half-monitor tiling capability currently present.
-By starting as a shell extension, anyone using GNOME Shell can install this onto their system, without having to install a Pop-specific fork of GNOME on their system.
+By starting out as a shell extension, anyone using GNOME Shell can install this onto their system, without having to install a Pop-specific fork of GNOME on their system.

 ---